Solving parametric systems of polynomial equations over the reals through Hermite matrices: Introduction

+To return semi-algebraic formulas, our routine is basically the same except instead of computing sample points in the set $\{w \neq 0\}$, one needs to consider all principal minors of the matrix $\cH$ and compute sample points outside the union of the vanishing sets of all these polynomials.

 Another contribution of this paper is to make clear how to perform the step (a).
 For this, we rely on the theory of Gr\"obner bases.

-More precisely, we use specialization properties of Gr\"obner bases, similar to those already proven in \citep{Kal97}.
+More precisely, we use specialization properties of Gr\"obner bases, similar to those already proven in \cite{Kal97}.
 This leaves some freedom when running the algorithm: since we rely on Gr\"obner bases, one may choose monomial orderings which are more convenient for practical computations.
 In particular, the monomial basis of the quotient ring $\QQ(\by)[\bx]/I$ where $I$ is the ideal generated by $\ff$ in $\QQ(\by)[\bx]$ depends on the choice of the monomial ordering used for Gr\"obner bases computations.
-We describe the behavior of our algorithm when choosing the graded reverse lexicographical ordering whose interest for practical computations is explained in \cite{BaSt87,BaSt87b}.
+We describe the behavior of our algorithm when choosing the graded reverse lexicographical ordering whose interest for practical computations is explained in \cite{BaSt87}.
 Further, we denote by $\DRL(\bx)$ the graded reverse lexicographical ordering applied to the sequence of the variables $\bx = (x_1, \ldots, x_n)$ (with $x_1\succ \cdots \succ x_n$).
 Further, we also denote by $\succ_{\LEX}$ the lexicographical ordering.

 We report, at the end of the paper, on the practical behavior of this algorithm.
-In particular, it allows us to solve instances of Problem~\eqref{problem:rrc} which were not tractable by the state-of-the-art as well as the actual degrees of the polynomials in the output formula which are bounded by $n(d-1)d^n$.
+We compare with two Maple packages {\sc RootFinding[Parametric]} and {\sc RegularChains[ParametricSystemTools]} which respectively implement the algorithms of \cite{LaRo07} and \cite{YangXia05}.
+In particular, our algorithm allows us to solve instances of Problem~\eqref{problem:rrc} which were not tractable by the state-of-the-art as well as the actual degrees of the polynomials in the output formula which are bounded by $n(d-1)d^n$.

 We actually prove such a statement under some generic assumptions.
 Our main complexity result is stated below.
 Its proof is given in Subsection \ref{ssection:complexity}, where the generic assumptions in use are given explicitly.